moehriegitt/hob3l/README.md

 inside and outside, which is needed for computing normals and for putting points in triangle paths into the correct order.

 The input polyhedra must consist of only convex faces.
+This will be fixed in the future.

 The input polyhedra must be 2-manifold.
 This is because the slicing algorithm is edge driven and uses a notion of 'left and right face' at an edge, so an edge must have a unique face on each of its sides.
+This restriction will probably not be fixed soon.

 Spheres are not properly implemented yet.
 I want to do them nicely and delay their rendering until they are circles/ellipses in the 2D